My love of homemade eggnog started at a young age. I was a pre-teen when my best friend and I discovered our love for making festive libations.

 As an adult, I have graduated to a Level 3 eggnog, which includes whipped egg whites and whipped cream folded into the sweetened egg and milk base.
 I sweeten all three components with superfine sugar -- the yolks, the egg whites and the cream -- for a more balanced and silkier eggnog.

 Superfine sugar dissolves more easily than traditional white sugar, producing a smoother, creamier texture.
 If you don't have it on hand, you can make your own by pulsing regular granulated white sugar in a food processor.
-I like making the eggnog without alcohol, then spiking individual servings with bourbon.
-That way, you can serve everyone from one bowl!

 Start to finish: